ISO 27035 Information Security Incident Management Fundamentals

 Recommended For

-- Information security managers and analysts are responsible for incident management
+- Information security managers and analysts handling incidents

-- IT professionals engaged in daily operations and monitoring of information systems
+- IT professionals involved in system operations and monitoring

-- Risk and compliance officers ensure regulatory adherence
+- Risk and compliance officers ensuring regulatory compliance

 Tags